 Flat File Format Requirements

-Before we jump into configuring our Action, let's take a quick look at the formatting requirements for flat files.
+Before configuring our Action, let's quickly examine the formatting requirements for flat files.

 - The End of Line (EOL) format must be Carriage Return Line Feed (CRLF).
 Line Feed (LF) format will not parse correctly.
 (This can be a problem with CSV files generated from Excel on a Mac.)